devsu/condor-jwt/README.md

   .start();
 ```

-**IMPORTANT** This middleware does not perform any access control, it just decodes, verifies the token and save it to the context if valid.
-You can use [condor-authorize](https://github.com/devsu/condor-authorize) middleware to perform the actual authorization.

 ## Custom Methods

-The token will be retrieved from the `authorization` metadata.
-Anyways, you can provide your own method to retrieve the token passing the `getToken` option.
+By default, the token will be retrieved from the `authorization` metadata.
+Also, you can provide your own method to retrieve the token.
+The method can be sync or async (return a promise).
 It must return the token object if found and valid, or null otherwise.
 The method will be called with the context and middleware options.

 ```js
 options = {